algorithm-helper/algorithm-helper/content/categories/data-structures/lists/introduction.md

 ##### With Nodes

-When lists are implemented with nodes, the list points to a starting node called the `head` (and we may also have another pointer to the ending node called the `tail`), and each node in the list points to the subsequent node in the list.
-Nodes usually have some field `value` which contains some data associated with that node, and a pointer `next` to the next node in the list (and we may also have a pointer `prev` which points to the previous node in the list), and they may have more fields.
+When lists are implemented with nodes, the list points to a starting node called the `first` (and we may also have another pointer to the ending node called the `last`), and each node in the list points to the subsequent node in the list.
+Nodes usually have some field `item` which contains some data associated with that node, and a pointer `next` to the next node in the list (and we may also have a pointer `prev` which points to the previous node in the list), and they may have more fields.
 Thus with nodes, lists are recursively defined.